ckeschnat/vim/README.md

 On Windows, rename 'vimfiles' to '.vim' (rename it to '.vim.', windows explorer will remove the trailing dot).
-Create a vimrc with the following content:
+Create a vimrc with the following content (on linux 'create_vimrc.sh' can be used):

     function!
 MySys()
         return "windows"